ashroland/netzine-cms/README.md

 ### planned

 * assume subdirectories in ./pages are chapters and provide chapternav
+* more modules
-* module for common audio formats
+	* common audio formats
+	* .csv, .xslx, other tabulated data
+	* .docx, .rtf, other common word processor formats
 * more rigorous screenreader testing